Koroeskohr/steam-store-parser/README.md

 # steam-store-parser
-*Parses Steam's web store to get lists of games from categories or keywords*
+*Parses Steam's web store to get lists of games from categories or keywords* *Warning : * this hasn't been tested in a while, I don't even know if it still works :^)

 ```ruby
 # see full tag list in SteamStoreParser::Parameters